-Gibbs Gardens, located in Ball Ground, Ga, includes 220 acres of breathtaking gardens set in mature rolling woodlands dotted with 24 ponds,19 waterfalls and myriad springs and streams with 32 bridge crossings.
-It’s also the country’s largest residential estate gardens…and it is GORGEOUS!
+Gibbs Gardens, located in Ball Ground, Ga, includes 220 acres of breathtaking gardens set in mature rolling woodlands dotted with 24 ponds,19 waterfalls, and myriad springs and streams with 32 bridge crossings.
+It’s also the country’s largest residential estate garden…and it is GORGEOUS!

-Warm temperatures bring to live over 20 Million blooms covering 50+ acres of the property.
+Generally held each spring, warm temperatures bring to life over 20 Million blooms, representing over 200 varieties, covering 50+ acres of the property.
 Like liquid sunshine, myriad daffodils blanket rolling hillsides and fields, flow along streams and border woodlands, creating a panorama of blossoms, ranging in color from primrose-yellow to yellow, saffron, gold, orange, blush pink, white and cream.
 Each year since 1987, Jim Gibbs has added new varieties while existing plantings of daffodils continue to multiply and divide.
 There are now 1000’s of cultivars to view, including early, mid and late blooming types.
 It’s claimed the Largest Daffodil Garden in the Nation!

 Southern Living magazine calls Gibbs Gardens’ Daffodil Gardens, “the most spectacular display of blooms this side of Holland . . . the most stunning daffodil gardens ever!”

-Arts on the Great Lawn occurs in mid spring and is a great time to “test” the gardens for membership because a $10 admission on this weekend gets you full access to the Gardens and the Arts and Crafts Show.
-Bring the kids, too, for face painting (nominal fee) great food, and more.
+Arts on the Great Lawn generally occurs in mid-spring and is a great time to “test” the gardens for membership because inexpensive admission this weekend gets you full access to the Gardens and the Arts and Crafts Show.
+Bring the kids, too, for face painting (nominal fee), great food, and more.
 Oh!
-And usually the weekend before this is a super Mother’s Day garden celebration, too, with boxed brunches and live music!
+And usually, the weekend before this is a super Mother’s Day garden celebration, too, with boxed brunches and live music!

-The Misunderstood World of Reptiles & Amphibians returns this year by popular demand.
 Kids will love this exploration into the interesting world of snakes, turtles, lizards and more.
-The instructors will talk about the role of these creatures in the animal kingdom and enlighten us about the difference between venomous and non-venomous.
-Attendees will have the opportunity to see these animals up close and touch or even hold, them, if desired.
+The instructors talk about the role of these creatures in the animal kingdom and enlighten us about the difference between venomous and non-venomous.
+Attendees will have the opportunity to see these animals up close and touch or even hold them if desired.

 Just after wrapping up the Waterlily Festival, you can kick off fall with live music, food, flower and lots of fun!
 You can hear bands on the Great Lawn or stroll the trails with accordion players and such.

 Personally, I am a sucker for Japanese Maples and their warm hues.
-Head to Gibbs to see over 2000 gorgeous trees ablaze with the colors of fall.
+Head to Gibbs to see over 2000 gorgeous trees ablaze with fall colors.
 Like other festivals here, you’ll be greeted with live music, delicious food and a few fun surprises.
-2016’s festival included Q&A and sales from the Atlanta Bonsai Society!

-Various weekends throughout the year you can enjoy live music from 6 p.m. – 9 p.m., just as the sun is setting.
-Listen in the Great Lawn with a pre-ordered box dinner, or purchase food when your there (wine and beer too!) and listen as you stroll the gardens.
+On various weekends throughout the year, you can enjoy live music just as the sun sets.
+Listen in the Great Lawn with a pre-ordered box dinner, or purchase food when you’re there (wine and beer too!) and listen as you stroll the gardens.

-Gibbs offers great book lectures and signing, classes and a great series from one of my favorite Georgia gardeners, free Monthly garden talks by Erica Glassner.
-This spring and summer you can even take classes on how to manage your own beehives (that is totally a dream of mine!)
+Gibbs offers great book lectures and signing, classes and a great series from one of my favorite Georgia gardeners, and free Monthly garden talks.
+During the spring and summer, you can even take classes on managing your own beehives (that is totally a dream of mine!).

 Memberships with the gardens are very affordable, especially at only $50 per year for adults and $30 for children.
 At the very least, you’ll want to visit each season, which equates to less than $13 per ticket for 3+ hours of fun.
 Admission to the gardens includes admittance to all events, twilight music and festivals, too, which is pretty spectacular.
 Parking is free….it’s just a great place to take the kids when they need to explore, or take visiting guests for something unique and special.

 The Fish Pool up near the Manor House is not something “featured” at Gibbs Gardens, but it is a place my kids adore.
 I love to head that way in summer because it’s toward the hydrangeas (my favorite plant by a landslide.)
 The kids don’t mind because they like walking under the rose arbor to The Fish Pool, and spending time in the shade admiring the koi.
 There’s even a little platform area for grabbing a drink of water and resting for a bit.